-Availability: Sporadically available in the pet trade.
-At certain times it can be quite common and encountered at pet stores, other times they are difficult to find for sale.
-Almost all are wild-caught but breeding success is had in captivity on occasion.
+Sporadically available in the pet trade.
+At certain times golden tree frogs can be quite common and encountered at pet stores, other times they are difficult to find for sale.
+Almost all golden tree frogs wild-caught but breeding success is had in captivity on occasion.
 It is always best to try and find a breeder rather than purchasing wild-caught tree frogs.

 The main components of the enclosure include a substrate, perches, and cover.
 Moist paper towels, foam rubber, moist sphagnum moss, coconut husk fiber or other safe soils are all good substrate options.
 Simple substrates, such as paper towels or foam rubber, may need to be cleaned 2-3 times a week, while more natural substrates like soil mixtures, generally last longer.
 Gravel, small bark pieces, and abrasive reptile carpeting should be avoided.
 Suitable perches include driftwood, cork bark tubes, PVC pipe segments, and vines.
 Fake plants can be wrapped around perches to provide hiding areas for the frogs, and large broad-leaved plants can be used throughout the cage to give the frogs cover.

-Water: Provide a large bowl of clean water.
+Provide a large bowl of clean water for your golden tree frogs.
 This should be changed daily.
 If tap water is used it should be treated with tap water conditioner to remove chlorine, chloramines and heavy metals.

 Golden tree frogs are native to humid regions in Asia, and the humidity level in their enclosure should reflect this.
 Keeping it above 60% most of the time is best.
 This can be accomplished by misting the cage with water several times a day as needed.